-- 2. After downloading the theme, note some unique aspects of the file structure: - Although there's a \config.yml file in the root directory, it's there only so that Github Pages will build the theme.
-Because the theme is set up for single sourcing, there's a separate configuration file for each unique output you're building. - All the configuration files are stored in the configs directory.
-Each configuration file has a different preview port. - Each configuration file specifies a different project and potentially a different audience, product, platform, and version.
-By setting unique values for these properties in the includes/custom/ conditions.html file, you determine how the sidebar and top navigation get constructed. - You can build all the outputs in your configs directory by running the doc\multibuild\web.sh file in the root directory.
+- 3. After downloading the theme, note some unique aspects of the file structure: - There isn't a config.yml file in the root directory because this theme is set up to single source multiple site outputs, not just one version. - In the configs directory, there's a separate configuration file for each unique output you're building. - · Each configuration file has a different preview port. - Each configuration file specifies a different project and potentially a different audience, product, platform, and version.
+By setting unique values for these properties in the includes/custom/ conditions.html file, you determine how the sidebar and top navigation is constructed.